 The Public Health Emergency Preparedness Program plans response efforts to large-scale public health incidents.
 These emergencies could include a pandemic, anthrax attack, smallpox outbreak, earthquake, severe winter storm, and more.

 The goal of SNAP-Ed is to improve the likelihood that persons eligible for Supplemental Nutrition Assistance Program (SNAP) will make healthy choices within a limited budget and choose active lifestyles consistent with the current Dietary Guidelines for Americans and MyPlate.

-The Tobacco Education Program exists to help improve the health of Lassen County's residents by working to reduce preventable, excess death and disease caused by tobacco use and exposure to second hand smoke.
+The Tobacco Use Reduction Program exists to help improve the health of Lassen County's residents by working to reduce preventable, excess death and disease caused by tobacco use and exposure to second hand smoke.
 The program educates and informs youth and community members about the negative health effects of tobacco and encourages smokers and chewers to access cessation services.